finagle/finch/README.md

 ![logo](https://raw.github.com/vkostyukov/finch/master/finch-logo.png)

 Hi!
-I'm **Finch.io**, a super-tiny library atop of [Finagle](http://twitter.github.io/finagle) that makes the development of purely functional REST API services more pleasant and slick.
+I'm **Finch.io**, a thin layer of purely functional basic blocks atop of  [Finagle](http://twitter.github.io/finagle) for building robust and composable REST APIs.

 How to finagle your REST API with Finch?
 ----------------------------------------